-Anna Paglia (48) has been Chief Executive Officer of the Managing Owner since June 2020.
-In this role, she has general oversight responsibilities for all of the Managing Owner's business.
-Ms. Paglia has been a Member of the Board of Managers of the Managing Owner since June 2020.
-Additionally, Ms. Paglia is a Managing Director and Global Head of ETFs and Indexed Strategies of Invesco Ltd., a position in which she first began serving in June 2020.
-In these roles she is responsible for the management of the Managing Owner's exchange traded fund business with direct functional reporting responsibilities for the Managing Owner's portfolio management, products, marketing and capital markets teams.
-In such capacity, Ms. Paglia also is responsible for managing the operations of the Invesco Funds.
-Previously, Ms. Paglia was Head of Legal, US ETFs at Invesco, beginning in September 2010.
-In that role, she was responsible for the registration and listing of ETFs, as well as providing support to the US ETF Board, serving as a global ETF expert and resource to the US ETF Board and personnel of the Managing Owner and providing day-to-day support to the Managing Owner.
-In addition, she was a team leader for, and provided legal support to, Invesco's unit investment trusts.
-Ms. Paglia earned a JD from L.U.I.S.S.
-Law School in Rome, a law school certificate from Kingston University School of Law in London and a master's degree from Northwestern University School of Law in Chicago.
-She is admitted to practice law in Illinois and New York.
-Ms. Paglia was listed as a principal of the Managing Owner on June 11, 2020.
+Brian Hartigan (45) has been Chief Executive Officer of the Managing Owner since November 2023.
+In this role, he has general oversight responsibilities for all of the Managing Owner's business.
+Mr. Hartigan has been a Member of the Board of Managers of the Managing Owner since November 2023.
+Previously, Mr. Hartigan was Global Head of ETF Investments and Indexed Strategies at Invesco Ltd., a global investment management company and affiliate of the Managing Owner, since 2015.
+In that role, he was responsible for oversight of all portfolio management activities of ETFs, as well as providing support to the US ETF Board, serving as a global ETF expert/resource and providing day-to-day support.
+In addition, he was a team leader for Invesco's unit investment trusts.
+Mr. Hartigan earned a BA degree from the University of St. Thomas in Minnesota and an MBA in finance from DePaul University.
+He is a Chartered Financial Analyst® (CFA) charterholder and a member of the CFA Society of Chicago.

-Peter Hubbard (42) joined the Managing Owner in May 2005 as a portfolio manager and has been Vice President, Director of Portfolio Management since September 2012.
+Peter Hubbard (43) joined the Managing Owner in May 2005 as a portfolio manager and has been Vice President, Director of Portfolio Management since September 2012.
 In his role, Mr. Hubbard manages a team of eight portfolio managers.
 His responsibilities include facilitating all portfolio management processes associated with more than 200 equity and fixed income Invesco Funds listed in the United States, Canada and Europe.
 He is a graduate of Wheaton College with a B.A. degree in Business & Economics.
 Mr. Hubbard was listed as a principal and registered as an associated person of the Managing Owner on November 15, 2012 and January 1, 2013, respectively.
 Mr. Hubbard was registered as a swap associated person of the Managing Owner effective as of September 8, 2015.

-Jordan Krugman (45) is Chief Financial Officer of the Americas for Invesco Ltd., a global investment management company affiliated with the Managing Owner.
+Jordan Krugman (46) is Chief Financial Officer of the Americas for Invesco Ltd., a global investment management company affiliated with the Managing Owner.
 He was appointed to this position in October 2020.
 In this capacity, Mr. Krugman is responsible for general management support, in addition to executing on various strategic initiatives and overseeing the financial framework for the business units operating within the Americas division of Invesco Ltd. He has also served as a Member of the Board of Managers of the Managing Owner since October 2020.
 From March 2019 to October 2020, Mr. Krugman served as the Global Head of Financial Planning and Analysis at Invesco Ltd. In this role, he was responsible for overseeing Invesco's forecasting, budgeting strategic planning and financial target setting processes, including analytics and decision support for Invesco Ltd's executive team.
 From March 2017 to March 2019, Mr. Krugman served as Invesco Ltd.'s Head of Finance & Corporate Strategy, North America.
 In this role, Mr. Krugman was responsible for strategic and financial planning for Invesco Ltd.'s global investments organization including global real estate, private equity and global fixed income.
 Prior to that, Mr. Krugman was Invesco Ltd.'s Treasurer and Head of Investor Relations from May 2011 to March 2017.
 In this role, he was responsible for management of Invesco Ltd.'s liquidity and capital management programs.
 Additionally, Mr. Krugman managed the communication with Invesco Ltd.'s external stakeholders including equity shareholders, debt investors, rating agencies, and research analysts.
 Mr. Krugman earned a BA degree in American civilizations, with a US history concentration, from Middlebury College in Vermont in 1999, and earned an MBA from Santa Clara University in California in 2007.
 He is a Certified Treasury Professional (CTP).
 Mr. Krugman was listed as a principal of the Managing Owner on November 12, 2020.